 - Keep records regarding your student loans.
 Make copies of all letters, canceled checks, receipts and any forms you sign.

-- Use the National Student Loan Data System to access your student loan account and determine your total debt, information about your loan servicer, and see what repayment options may be available.
+- Log in to studentaid.gov to access your student loan account and determine your total debt, information about your loan servicer, and see what repayment options may be available.

 - Know your rights and responsibilities as indicated in your Master Promissory Note.
 You may contact your lender or servicers anytime to receive a copy of the terms and conditions of the loans you received.

-- Use the loan repayment estimator to determine which repayment plan best fits your budget.
+- Use the loan simulator to determine which repayment plan best fits your budget.

 - Notify your lender or servicer if you change your address, phone number, email address, name or employers.
 It is your responsibility to keep their records up-to-date.